lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Here, the value of 2 Angstroms for the overlap cutoff was fixed arbitrarily, and can be chosen through trial and error.
+    Here, the value of 2 Angstroms for the overlap cutoff was fixed arbitrarily and can be chosen through trial and error.
 If the cutoff is too small, the simulation will crash.
-If the cutoff it too large, too many water molecules will unnecessarily be deleted.
+If the cutoff is too large, too many water molecules will unnecessarily be deleted.

 ..  container:: justify